juuso22/celmec/doc/celmec/src/keplerian-elements-simulation.md

     };
 ```

-Everything is in SI units and we set the perihelion time to zero for simplicity.
+Everything is in SI units and the perihelion time is set to zero for simplicity.

 Next, we need some mote imports from celmec to actually calculate something using the orbital elements: